How to: Use Variable Windows

-The Visual Studio debugger provides several windows, collectively knows as variable windows, for displaying variable information while you are debugging.
+The Visual Studio debugger provides several windows, collectively known as variable windows, for displaying variable information while you are debugging.

 Each variable window has a grid with three columns: Name, Value, and Type.
 The Name column shows the names of variables added automatically in the Auto and Locals windows.